codio-content/HTML_and_CSS-URLs_and_Links/.guides/content/Allo-images---6e35.md

+# Link to an image

 Let's add a link to an image in our `page2.html`

 There are a few images in our "images" directory, let's pick the `2.jpg` picture and add a link to it.

 Add a `<a>` with an href pointing to our image `2.jpg`

 In the preview window try to click it.
+It will not work.

+# Why is it not working ?

 If you just typed something like : `<a href="2.jpg"> ... </a>` you will  not see the picture.
 Why is that ?